latex3/latex3.github.io/about/logo/index.md

 off your work as being produced by LaTeX, or link back to us.
 Happy typesetting!

-We like to thank [Paulo Cereda](https://github.com/cereda) for designing and implementing the initial "hummingbird" logo for LaTeX.
+We are happy to thank [Paulo Cereda](https://github.com/cereda) for designing and implementing the "hummingbird" logo for LaTeX.

 ***